intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Storage.md

 Storage is provided by multiple cloud-native repositories based on the the principle of [polyglot persistance](https://martinfowler.com/bliki/PolyglotPersistence.html) and heterogenous data mnanagement requirements for each dataset.

-- **Repository** - The best storage solution for each dataset should be based on trade-off analysis of characteristics such as cost, mutability, scale, and velocity, which vary significantly in each case.
+- **Repository** - The best storage solution for each dataset should be based on trade-offs in characteristics such as cost, mutability, scale, and velocity, which vary significantly in each case.

 - **Contant** - Similarly the content model (schema and data separability) is defined by the storage technology and its constraints on critical data access requirements of intended applications.